 The described effects of tribomechanically activated zeolite as a foliar fertilizer are not only documented in field trials — they are also scientifically explained.
 A peer-reviewed study by Ghent University (De Smedt, Someus and Spanoghe, funded by the EU research program ECO-ZEO, Framework Programme 7) summarizes the physiological mechanisms:

-Zeolite particles on the leaf surface can increase CO₂ concentration near the stomata (leaf pores), leading to higher photosynthetic activity.
-At the same time, the white mineral film increases the leaf's reflectivity and lowers leaf temperature, reducing heat stress and improving the efficiency of CO₂ uptake.
-As a water barrier, the zeolite film prevents the formation of a liquid film on the leaf surface, a necessary condition for the germination of many fungal and bacterial pathogens.
+Zeolite particles on the leaf surface can increase the CO₂ concentration near the stomata (leaf pores) — leading to higher photosynthetic activity.
+At the same time, the white mineral film increases the reflectivity of the leaf and lowers the leaf temperature — which reduces heat stress and improves the efficiency of CO₂ uptake.
+As a water barrier, the zeolite film prevents the formation of a liquid film on the leaf surface — a necessary prerequisite for the germination of many fungal and bacterial pathogens.
 And through mechanical abrasion and dehydration, the film acts against sucking and chewing insects.

-The authors conclude: Zeolite foliar products reduce pesticide use, improve water efficiency, increase yield and stress tolerance – with complete safety for humans and the environment.
+The authors conclude: Zeolite foliar products reduce pesticide use, improve water efficiency, increase yield and stress tolerance — with complete harmlessness to humans and the environment.

-The analysis of all documented field trials shows consistent basic patterns across crops and continents:
+The evaluation of all documented field trials shows consistent basic patterns across crops and continents:

-Yield Increase: Documented yield increases range from 16 to over 50 percent for field crops, depending on the crop, initial soil conditions, and application intensity.
-For specialty crops such as Sacha Inchi and pineapple, exceptionally high growth and productivity increases were documented in Colombian field trials.
+Yield increase: The documented yield increases range between 16 and over 50 percent for field crops, depending on the crop, the initial soil conditions, and the intensity of application.
+In specialty crops such as Sacha Inchi and pineapple, exceptionally high growth and productivity increases were documented in the Colombian field trials.

-Quality Improvement: Consistently across all crops, higher dry matter content, more secondary plant compounds, more intense fruit color, improved taste, and longer shelf life are observed.
-These parameters are directly correlated with the Brix value – the measurement tool for nutrient density in plant sap.
+Quality improvement: Consistently across all crops, higher dry matter content, more secondary plant compounds, more intense fruit color, improved taste, and longer shelf life are observed.
+These parameters correlate directly with the Brix value — the measurement tool for nutrient density in plant sap.

-Early Ripening: Depending on the crop, treated plants ripen 4 to 20 days earlier than untreated control plants.
+Early maturity: Depending on the crop, treated plants mature 4 to 20 days earlier than untreated control plants.
 This shifts the harvest time and improves market position.

-Reduced Pesticide Needs: Vital plants with stable cell walls and well-regulated stomata show increased resistance to fungal diseases and pests in all studies.
-In several trials, pesticide use could be measurably reduced.
+Reduced need for crop protection: Vital plants with stable cell walls and well-regulated stomata show increased resistance to fungal diseases and pests in all studies.
+In several trials, the use of pesticides could be measurably reduced.

-Consistency Across Geographies: The results from Europe, Colombia, and Africa show the same basic pattern despite different climatic zones, varieties, and cultivation systems.
-This confirms that the observed effects are mechanistic in nature – attributable to the described physiological mechanism of action – and do not represent site-specific anomalies.
+Consistency across geographies: The results from Europe, Colombia, and Africa show the same basic pattern despite different climate zones, varieties, and cultivation systems.
+This confirms that the observed effects are mechanistic in nature — attributable to the described physiological mechanism of action — and do not represent site-specific anomalies.

 Can conventional fertilizer be reduced?

-One of the most frequent questions from agricultural practice concerns the relationship between activated calcite as a foliar fertilizer and conventional NPK fertilization.
+One of the most common questions from agricultural practice concerns the relationship between activated calcite as a foliar fertilizer and conventional NPK fertilization.
 The answer depends on the initial state of the soil.

-Activated calcite with zeolite directly stimulates plant photosynthesis and promotes the development of stronger root systems – especially fine root hairs, which are crucial for nutrient uptake from the soil.
-These roots are colonized by soil microorganisms that make available existing soil nutrients to plants.
-The result: The plant uses the nutrients available in the soil more efficiently.
+Activated calcite with zeolite directly stimulates plant photosynthesis and promotes the development of stronger root systems — especially fine root hairs, which are crucial for nutrient uptake from the soil.
+These roots are colonized by soil microorganisms that make available existing soil nutrients to the plants.
+The result: the plant uses the nutrients present in the soil more efficiently.

-On well-mineralized soils, conventional fertilizer use can often be significantly reduced.
-On heavily leached soils, a gradual approach over several seasons is recommended – combined with zeolite and paramagnetic basalt as soil improvers, as well as microorganism preparations for building up the soil microbiome.
+In well-mineralized soils, conventional fertilizer use can be significantly reduced in many cases.
+In severely depleted soils, a step-by-step approach over several seasons is recommended — combined with zeolite and paramagnetic basalt as soil improvers and microorganism preparations for building up the soil microbiome.

 Activated calcite with zeolite as a foliar fertilizer is not a complete substitute for conventional fertilization — it is an efficiency enhancer that gets the most out of what the soil and plant already have.
 The overarching goal is not less yield with less effort — but more yield with higher resource efficiency.